HanXHX/ansible-nginx/doc/upstream.md

 - `name`: upstream name.
 Can be use in vhost with *proxy_pass http://upstream_name*
 - `params`: list of param (hash, zone...)
 - `servers`: each upstream MUST have at least 1 server
+- `state`: Optional.
+Can be 'absent' or 'present'

 Server params
 -------------